plrguez/fuse-od-source/Platform/readme.txt

 - Repeat until all the needed ROMs are assigned.
 - Finally do accept all pressing the `A` button.

+You can also put Fuse's default rom with the `Y` button.

 The emulator detect your rom as custom if they not have the name expected, including path.
 This affect to auto-load, cutoms roms don't autoload.
-For this reason I have introduced the option "Auto-load media with custom rom".
+For this reason it's introduced the option "Auto-load media with custom rom".

 Also you can put the roms at routes: